Once just a haven for intrepid backpackers, nowadays Thailand is one of the most-visited tourist destinations in the world.

 That means to get the experience you’re looking for you have to know where to go!

 Yep, there are the island of Koh Phi Phi, the Full Moon Party, or Bangkok’s tourist street of Khao San; these places get mentioned every time.
-They can be fun, even though they’re a little tacky and overhyped!
+They can be fun, but they’re not all Thailand has to offer.

-But there’s much more to Thailand, and in this guide I will try to highlight some other best places to go in Thailand, a few places to avoid, and give you some general tips for travelling Thailand.
+In this guide, I’ll highlight some other best places to go in Thailand, a few places to avoid, and give you useful tips for travelling Thailand.

 Where to travel quick answers